iComply and Due Diligence for Cannabis Mergers and Acquisitions

 For sellers, their concerns revolve around whether or not they are getting a fair price for their years of hard work, blood, sweat and tears.
 For buyers, their motivations are in finding the “diamond in the rough” in which a lower price could result in major payoffs for their investors and shareholders.

-In both cases, compliance is an afterthought.
+In both cases, compliance is often an afterthought.

 However, in cannabis, these analytics are just the tip of the iceberg.

-As the oldest cannabis compliance firm, we are experienced in conducting due diligence through individual, third-party-validated services such as compliance auditing, seed to sale inventory reviews and reconciliations, compliance books and records audits, and operational SOP and records reviews which provide transparency and insight that financials simply fail to do.
+As the oldest cannabis compliance firm, we are experienced in conducting due diligence.
+Through individual, third-party-validated services such as compliance auditing, seed-to-sale inventory reviews and reconciliations, compliance books and records audits, and operational SOP and records reviews, we strive to assist owners to provide transparency and insight into their operations that financials alone simply cannot encompass.

-After all, “the bigger they are, the harder they fall”.
+The bigger they are, the harder they fall.

-And the same applies for growing companies acquiring and merging cannabis businesses into their brands and portfolios.
-Compliance budgeting is imperative in the due diligence process to analyze the sufficient amount of information necessary to make informed decisions on the true value and risk of cannabis merger and acquisition opportunities.
+The same applies for growing companies acquiring and merging cannabis businesses into their brands and portfolios.
+Compliance budgeting becomes imperative in the due diligence process.
+Quality data allows potential mergers to analyze a sufficient amount of information.
+With an informed perspective, cannabis leaders can make savvy decisions and understand the true value and risk of cannabis merger and acquisition opportunities.

 No matter the size of the fish, iComply helps sophisticate both sides of the transaction.
 In our mission to provide the most relevant, comprehensive, and meaningful compliance support possible, we strive to elevate, support, and further legitimize the cannabis industry.